 The kids were putting on a show at one of the Juvenile Detention Centers I teach at on Christmas Eve.
 I convinced Dominique to go.
 After a great show and a long day, our friends convinced us to come to Long Island to spend the evening with them.
 That’s when Dominique surprised me with the proposal!
 We finally had a private moment in the kitchen, he told me he wrote me a poem while he waited for me.
 He read it and the final line was “Will you marry me?”
 If it wasn’t for the show, he would have done it at a nice dinner, this was much more special.
 Of course I said yes!

 I gave my bridesmaids their jewelry to wear to the wedding along with different colored dashikis for us to get dressed in!
 It was less typical than wearing matching robes!
 I also provided my professional makeup artist to do their makeup!

 Any wedding favors:

 Deliciois mini bundt cakes from Rum & Yum Cakes!
 My husband is from the Caribbean where Rum cakes are popular.

 How about the wedding invitations & stationery:

 I wanted everything gold and white!
 The invitations from Paperless Post had lots of gold shiny foil with cursive handwriting.
 Everything else was gold and white.
-To save money I found a template on Etsy and printed all of the day of stationary out!
+To save money I found a template on Etsy and printed all of the day of stationery out!

 Tell us about you ceremony venue and what attracted you to it?

 We got married at the Rickhouse, a newer event space and distillery in Downtown Durham.
-We live in NY and both love cocktials (I am a former bartender).
+We live in NY and both love cocktails (I am a former bartender).
 This space provided us with the perfect NYC vibe in Downtown Durham.
 What I really loved were the glass walls that look into the distillery.
 The copper sills are beautiful!

 Let’s talk fashion.
 How did you choose your wedding day look?
 How did the groom?
 Describe both looks in detail.
 What was wedding shopping like for you?